Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

     bool         oooQueue                 = true;
    ```

-5. Recompile the application, rerun the program, and review the run_summary in Vitis analyze:
+5. Recompile the application, rerun the program, and review the run_summary in the Vitis analyzer:

    ```
    make run TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_2_202110_1 LAB=pipeline